Neptune-Sky/VanillaUpgrades/README.md

-# ASoD's VanillaUpgrades
+# VanillaUpgrades

-Source code for ASoD's Vanilla Upgrades mod.
+Source code for the Vanilla Upgrades mod.

 If you use any of my code for your mods, all I ask is that you give credit for the portion you took.